If I were allowed to tell you only 5 things about money, here’s what they’d be.

 But this is a terrible approach to accumulating wealth, and is a ‘poor’ man’s idea of wealth creation.

 Accumulating wealth is truly not about saving as much of it as possible, but about growing as much of it as possible.
+There is no doubt that continuous financial prudence helps.
+Indeed, a man who always eats moderately never has to go on diet.
+But growing money requires a level of financial understanding which saving money rarely does.

 The quantum of knowledge required to generate wealth in a safe and stress-free manner, is shockingly low.